technomancy/clojars-web/README.md

 2. Install [Vagrant](http://vagrantup.com) by running: <tt>gem install vagrant</tt>.
 You may need to install [rubygems](http://rubygems.org) first.
 3. Run <tt>vagrant up</tt> and wait, it'll take a while.

+Once the virtual machine is up and running you can access the web app at [localhost:8088](http://locahost:8088).
+To ssh into it you can just run `vagrant ssh`.
+To push new jars, ssh is forwarded from the local port 2222 so the command is:
+`scp -P 2222 foobar-0.0.1.jar pom.xml clojars@localhost:`.
+You can also ssh
+directly to port 2222 to the vagrant user, `ssh -p 2222 vagrant:localhost`, with the password "vagrant".

+When something goes wrong, inside the virtual machine, you can find the logs in `/var/log/clojar`.

 Test data
 ---------